Entanglement negativity, Holography and Black holes: Review of entanglement negativity in

 Note that for extended quantum many body systems like quantum field theories just as for entanglement entropy the computation of the entanglement negativity involves an infinite dimensional density matrix.
-Hence the application of the above formula for the entanglement negativity becomes problematic.
-However for $ (1+1) $ dimensional conformal field theories this issue may be addressed in the framework of the {\it replica technique} proposed in \cite{Calabrese:2014yza} mentioned earlier.
-Using this technique the authors were able to compute the entanglement negativity for a $CFT_{1+1}$ by relating it to the quantity $Tr(\rho_{A}^{T_{2}})^n $.
-Their procedure for obtaining the entanglement negativity is based on the equality between $Tr(\rho_A)^n$ and the following four point function of the twist and the anti-twist fields
+Hence, the application of the above formula for the entanglement negativity becomes problematic.
+However, for this issue may be addressed in the framework of the {\it replica technique} proposed in \cite{Calabrese:2014yza} mentioned earlier.
+Using this technique the authors were able to compute the entanglement negativity for bipartite quantum states of a $CFT_{1+1}$, by relating it to the quantity $Tr(\rho_{A}^{T_{2}})^n $.
+From the computation of the entanglement entropy it is well known that the quantity $Tr(\rho_A)^n$ is given by the following four point twist correlator

 In this regard, the operation of the partial transpose $(\rho_A^{T_2})$ of the reduced density matrix $\rho_A$ has the effect of exchanging upper and lower edges of the branch cut along the interval $A_2$ on a $n_e$-sheeted Riemann surface.
-Thus the quantity $Tr(\rho_A^{T_2})^n$ may be expressed in terms of the four point function of the twist and the anti-twist fields as
+Thus the quantity $Tr(\rho_A^{T_2})^n$ may be expressed in terms of a four point twist correlator as

 It is to be noted that $Tr(\rho_A^{T_2})^n$ shows different functional dependence on $|\lambda_i|$ ($\lambda_i$'s are the eigenvalues of $\rho_A^{T_2}$) depending on parity of $n$.
-However, the required expression for the entanglement negativity may be obtianed in terms of $Tr(\rho_A^{T_2})^n$ only if $n=n_e$(even) \cite{Calabrese:2014yza}.
-Thus, by making use of the replica technique given in eq.(\ref{rhoAn3}), the authors defined the entanglement negativity between two disjoint intervals in a $CFT_{1+1}$ as
+Therefore, the required expression for the entanglement negativity may be obtained as an analytic continuation of the even sequences $n$ to $n_e\to1$ (where $n_e$ represents even values of $n$) \cite{Calabrese:2014yza}.
+Thus, by making use of the replica technique given in eq.(\ref{rhoAn3}), the authors defined the entanglement negativity for the bipartite mixed state of two disjoint intervals in a $CFT_{1+1}$ as